Graduate research projects 2022 entry

-Those wishing to apply for one the below projects will still need to submit their own research proposal.
+Those wishing to apply for one the below projects will still need to present their own research proposal at interview.
 Your proposal should expand on the basic outline published below and should demonstrate: your knowledge and skills in the area; your ideas of how to approach the topic; any areas of your specific interest within the broader area specified and how you see the project developing during the course of your DPhil.

 Please check our course pages here for entry requirements and details on how to apply.

 How to contact us:

 If you have any questions about the process, please contact our Graduate Studies Officer, Daniel Long (firstname.lastname@example.org); for questions about the projects, please contact supervisors directly.

 - The epidemiology of UTI and antibiotic resistant uropathogens

 - Managing Respiratory-Tract Infections (RTIs) in primary care post-pandemic

 - Improving prevention and management of infections in areas with higher deprivation

 - Implementing point-of-care testing to optimise antibiotic prescribing in primary care